LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/1-Introduction.md

 {
     char str[100];
     int i;

-    printf("Enter a word: ");
+    printf("Enter a word followed by a space and a number: ");
-    scanf("%s", str); // automatically is a pointer to index 0, only reading till whitespace

-    printf("Enter an integer: ");
-    scanf("%d", &i); // needs pointer to where to save
+    // provide pointers to where to store the values (remember str is actually a pointer to the first element) int tokensRead = scanf("%s %d", str, &i);

-    printf("You entered str: %s  and i: %d", str, i);
+    printf("%d tokens were read str: %s  and i: %d", tokensRead,str, i);

     return 0;
 }
 ```

-## Variables and datatypes
+## Variables and data types

-in memory each byte has a unique address not each bit.
-naming variables start with a letter or underscore and then followed by any combiantion of letters, underscores or digits as long as it also isn't reserved like int. declaring variable reserves the space in memory as it know the amount of bytes the data type of the variable needs. type-speicfer variable-name; multiple of same type int x,y,z; assign value to variable with =  for example x = 12; initializing varibale is giving it an initial value, can be done as part of declaration like int a= 12;
+To create a variable you first need a name.
+A variable name must start with a letter or underscore and then be followed by any combination of letters, underscores or digits as long as the name in the end isn't a reserved word like "int".
+Secondly you need a type which defines how the data is stored in memory for example `int` is an integer.
+When writing `int x;` you are declaring a variable which reserves the space in memory to hold the later on assigned value as it knows the amount of bytes the data type of the variable needs.
+Initializing a variable is giving it an initial value.
+This can be done as part of the declaration like for example `int a = 12;`.

 ### Basic data types

-#### Numbers

-types to store integers, floating points and characters. int, float, double, char, _Bool. memory needed for a certain type is dependent on machine and the compiler. int might take 32 bit or 64bit depending.

-int x= 0; can also be asssigned in hex x=0xFFFFFF;

-can add to bsaic integer types short long and unsigned(only 0 and positive) unsigned basically doubles the range  to check the ranges #include `<limits.h>` and float.h

-short int might use less storage not neccesarly tho
-long int or just long might use more storage or long float
-long long int or just long long might use more storage then a long int
+[A basic list of c data types](https://en.wikipedia.org/wiki/C_data_types#Main_types), how much memory they take up but this is very computer and compiler dependant.
+Closly tied to the amount of memory is of course the value range of a variable.
+These ranges can be checked by including [limits.h](https://pubs.opengroup.org/onlinepubs/007904975/basedefs/limits.h.html) for integer values and [float.h](https://pubs.opengroup.org/onlinepubs/007904975/basedefs/float.h.html) for float values (part of the standard library).

+Some interesting things to note are:

+- You can assign values using hex so `int x = 0xFFFFFF` is possible.
-floating points can also be assigned using scientific notation so
+- You can use scientific notation to assign values so `float x = 1.7e4` is possible.
-float x=3. or 125.8 or -.001 or -3.47 or 1.7e4

-double is same as float but more bits most computers 64bits
-can create long double but useless???
+- You can add short, long, signed and unsigned to numerical values. `short` **might** make the types memory usage smaller, `long` **might** make it larger. `signed` is by default so has no real effect, `unsigned` means its range is only positive values and includes 0.
+Unless it is `int` itself the word int can be omitted so `long int` and `long` are the same.
+For some reason you can also do `long long` and `short short` who knows why?
+- If you want specific sized data types you can include from the standard library [stdint.h](https://pubs.opengroup.org/onlinepubs/009696899/basedefs/stdint.h.html) as to why to this doesn't exist for floats you can [read here](https://www.reddit.com/r/cpp/comments/34d7b6/why_do_we_have_intn_t_but_no_equivalent_for/).

+### Boolean types

 _Bool value 0 or 1 so true or false.